-Why companies are doing away with the annual performance review
+Why companies are moving away from the annual performance review

-The Annual Performance Review is almost universally hated by managers and employees.
+The Annual Performance Review is very often disliked by managers and employees.
 For decades, it has been the tool of choice for evaluating the performance of employees and their overall value to the company.

 Research conducted by the Corporate Executive Board (CEB), found that 77% of HR executive believe that performance reviews don’t accurately reflect employee contributions.
 Rose Mueller-Hanson, HR Practice Leader at CEB, says that “Our research shows that individual performance ratings have absolutely zero correlation with actual business results.”

-This blog post talks about how the Annual Performance Review has failed…and what has emerged to take its place.
-We’ll also share some insights that can be used to help your company make your performance reviews more relevant and less hated.
+This blog post talks about how the Annual Performance Review has failed … and what has emerged to take its place.
+We’ll also share some insights that can help your company make your performance reviews more relevant.

 The Annual Performance Review

 The Annual Performance Review is used to provide managers and employees with feedback on how they have performed over the past year.
-The aim of this review is to help the employee more clearly understand his roles and responsibilities while clearly defining the supervisor’s performance expectations.
+The aim of this review is to help employees more clearly understand their roles and responsibilities, while clearly defining the supervisor’s performance expectations.

 However, it succeeded in mainly being an “expensive and complex way of making people unhappy,” according to Kevin Murphy, a performance review guru at Penn State.

 The Annual Performance Review often covers topics related to the employee’s attendance, overall job performance in terms of workplace safety incidents, review of job roles and responsibilities, and the overall quality of work performed.
 A review may also cover employee participation in job-related education and training, certifications, and awards earned.

 It wasn’t just manager subjectivity that doomed it — it was also ridiculously time-consuming.